 will reign on Mount Zion and in Jerusalem,

 Paul Confronts Peter

-11 But when Peter came to Antioch, I resisted him to his face, because he stood condemned.
-12 For before some people came from James, he ate with the Gentiles.
-But when they came, he drew back and separated himself, fearing those who were of the circumcision.
+11 But when Peter came to Antioch, I opposed him to his face, because he was clearly wrong.
+12 For Peter had been eating with the Gentiles before certain people came from James.
+But when they came, he drew back and separated himself, fearing those who were pro-circumcision.
 13 And the rest of the Jews joined him in his hypocrisy, so that even Barnabas was carried away in their hypocrisy.

-17 But if while we sought to be justified in Christ, we ourselves also were found sinners, is Christ a servant of sin?
+17 But if we, while seeking to be justified by Christ, were also found to be sinners, is Christ therefore a servant of sin?
 Certainly not!
-18 For if I build up again those things which I destroyed, I prove myself a law-breaker.
-19 For I, through the law, died to the law, that I might live to God.
+18 For if I rebuild the things which I tore down, I prove myself a law-breaker.
+19 For through the law, I died to the law, that I might live to God.
 20 I have been crucified with Christ, and it is no longer I who live, but Christ lives in me.
-That life which I now live in the flesh, I live by faith in the Son of God, who loved me, and gave himself up for me.
-21 I don’t reject the grace of God.
+The life which I now live in the flesh, I live by faith in the Son of God, who loved me, and gave himself up for me.
+21 I do not reject the grace of God.
 For if righteousness is through the law, then Christ died for nothing!”